MartinHeinz/IoT-Cloud/README.md

 - Files created in previous steps should be placed in `certs` folder both for _Mosquitto_ and application, replacing `*.dummy` files
 - Application currently does not require client certificates, to change that, you need to set `require_certificate true` in `mosquitto.conf` and provide client `certfile` and `keyfile` to `client.tls_set` in `create_app.py` through `CLIENT_CERTFILE_PATH` and `CLIENT_KEYFILE_PATH` config attributes
 - in production `SSL_INSECURE` attribute in config should be set to _False_, so when generating certificates, make sure that broker name (hostname) matches name on certificate

+## Setting up HTTPS
+- You need to provide certificate and key for Nginx server to be accessible - this should be done by replacing dummy files in _./webserver/ssl_ folder
+- To generate self-signed certificate:
+    - change directory to _./webserver/ssl_
+    - run `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./private/webserver.key -out ./certs/webserver.crt`